Black Prince's chevauchée of 1356: Prelude

 The French announced an arrière-ban, a formal call to arms for all able-bodied males, on 14 May.
 The response was unenthusiastic and the call was repeated in late May and again in early June.
 The French were so short of cash they were unable to pay wages to those men who did muster.
 The French army had inherent weaknesses: it consisted of thousands of very small contingents; unaccustomed to cooperating with each other; unknown to their commanders; and of variable health, training and equipment.
 John's fifteen-year-old son John, Count of Poitiers, was given command of an army in Languedoc, to guard against the Black Prince repeating the previous year's exploits.

-The Black Prince received reinforcements of men, Edward is known to have ordered 600 additional longbowmen be raised in England specifically for Gascony.
+The Black Prince received reinforcements of men.
+Edward is known to have ordered 600 additional longbowmen to be raised in England specifically for Gascony.
 Horses, food and materiel also arrived during the spring.
 Ralph, Earl of Stafford, arrived in mid-June 1356 with further reinforcements and supplies, and bearing orders from Edward.
 The Black Prince called a grand assembly of the Gascon nobility and representatives of the towns, made a show of seeking their advice and when it appeared there was a consensus for war asked for funds with which to prosecute it.
 In the glow of his recent successes he was granted a tax of one-fifteenth of all of Gascony's movable goods.
 He thanked the assembly and made a stirring speech encouraging a large turnout for the forthcoming campaign.

 The gathering point for the Anglo-Gascon army was Bergerac; the town had good river supply links to Bordeaux and from there the Prince could strike in several directions.
 The hope was that this would cause the French to divide their forces in an attempt to cover all avenues of attack.
 In fact there was already a broad plan: three English armies would rendezvous somewhere on the Loire.
 Edward would march south west from Calais, Lancaster would strike south from Brittany and the Black Prince would move north from Bergerac.

 In Normandy John committed his army to re-establishing the siege of Breteuil on 12 July; Breteuil was the last fortification holding out against him in eastern Normandy.
 The royal army attracted great contemporary praise for its splendour and the high status of many of its participants.
 However, it made little progress, as Breteuil was well garrisoned and had been resupplied by Lancaster with food for a year.
 John attempted to mine under the walls, to no avail.